Sanjanadhananjayaa/mslearn-dp100/instructions/01-create-a-workspace.md

 One of the benefits of `Azure Machine Learning` is the ability to create cloud-based compute on which you can run experiments and training scripts at scale.

 1. In `Azure Machine Learning Studio`, view the **Compute** page on the left panel.
 This is where you'll manage to compute resources for your data science activities.
 There are four kinds of compute resources you can create:
-    - **Compute instances**: Development workstations that data scientists can use to work with data and models.
+    - **Compute instances**: Development of workstations that can be used by data scientists to work with data and models.
     - **Compute clusters**: Scalable clusters of virtual machines for on-demand processing of experiment code.
     - **Inference clusters**: Deployment targets for predictive services that use your trained models.
     - **Attached compute**: Links to other Azure compute resources, such as Virtual Machines or Azure Databricks clusters.